Paris Square de l'Ile-de-France

 Also this small garden is positioned right at the tip of the island on the opposite end to the Square du Vert Galant, and it looks over towards the Ile Saint Louis, plus you will be pleased to know that it is also accessible to people with reduced mobility, bar the entrance by the Pont Saint Louis bridge that has stairs.

-Yet, we would like to point out that this small square and garden in Paris is only normally open from around 9am through to 6pm, although at certain times it is open slightly later into the evening, plus dogs are not allowed in this square.
+Yet, we would like to point out that this small square and Paris garden is only normally open from around 9am through to 6pm, although at certain times it is open slightly later into the evening, plus dogs are not allowed in this square.

-Now when it comes to public transport in Paris, you can walk over this part of the island via the Pont de l'Archeveche bridge from the left bank of the River Seine to the island and from this area in the 5th Arrondissement the nearest Metro station is called the Maubert - Mutualite via line 10.
+Now when it comes to Paris public transport, you can walk over this part of the island via the Pont de l'Archeveche bridge from the left bank of the River Seine to the island and from this area in the 5th Arrondissement the nearest Metro station is called the Maubert - Mutualite via line 10.

 Square de I'Ile-de-France tourist information board

-But if you prefer the idea of one of the hop on and hop off services that operate around the city, then the l'OpenTour tour buses have a stop very close by, as does the Batobus, which is the water bus that has one of its designated docks on the left bank of the River Seine opposite the Notre Dame Cathedral, plus there are also Velib stations for the self service bike rental scheme nearby as well.
+But if you prefer the idea of one of the hop on and hop off services that operate around the city, then the Paris tootbus tours have a stop very close by, as does the Batobus, which is the water bus that has one of its designated docks on the left bank of the River Seine opposite the Notre Dame Cathedral, plus there are also Velib stations for the self service bike rental scheme nearby as well.